 Are you genuinely in touch with what the most important aspects are for candidates deciding on what new job to take in your sector?

-It is a massive decision for most people to quit their current job and so do not expect candidates to accept an offer just because you made it to them.
+It is a massive decision for most people to quit their current job, so do not expect candidates to accept an offer just because you made it to them.

-If you are re-directing applications from your job adverts to a career page or to an application form, then you will be losing over 50% of the candidates that hit the apply button.
+If you are re-directing applications from your job adverts to a careers page or an application form, then you will be losing over 50% of the candidates that hit the apply button.

-If you can get candidates to hit the apply button, then you have done the hardest bit, so why redirect them to a pre-screening questionnaire?
-If you are doing this, then statistically you are losing between 70 and 85% of candidates that wanted to apply to your vacancy.
+If you can get candidates to hit the apply button, then you have done the hardest bit – so why re-direct them to a pre-screening questionnaire?
+If you are doing this, then statistically you are losing a high percentage of candidates that wanted to apply to your vacancy.

-I also want to add in to the mix, that multiple stage interview processes can also lose great applicants.
-Unless the level or the complexity of the role determines it (and that usually means the salary will reflect this too) then more than one face to face interview places the best applicants at risk.
-(I should note that on some occasions I would support a second interview presentation and a meet the team type exercise).
-However, for most roles getting the candidate to keep coming back is quite frankly unnecessary and reflects badly on the companies organisational ability.
+I also want to add into the mix, that multiple-stage interview processes can also lose great applicants.
+Unless the level or the complexity of the role determines it (and that usually means the salary will reflect this too), then more than one face-to-face interview places the best applicants at risk.

-Until the business starts to influence and reward the behaviours that change this mentality they will never achieve their objective.
+Until the business starts to influence and reward the behaviours that change this mentality, it will never achieve its objective.